Parents

 The framework recognises the values education policies and programs already in place in education authorities and Australian schools.
 It also recognises that there is a significant history of values education in government and non-government schools drawing on a range of philosophies, beliefs and traditions.

-The guiding principles recognise that in all contexts schools promote, foster and transmit values to all students and that education is as much about building character as it is about equipping students with specific skills.
+The guiding principles of the Framework recognise that in all contexts schools promote, foster and transmit values to all students and that education is as much about building character as it is about equipping students with specific skills.
 They also recognise that schools are not value-free or value-neutral zones of social and educational engagement.

 Three of the guiding principles (see the framework for the other principles) specifically related to the wider school community say that effective values education:

-- articulates the values of the school community and applies these consistently in the practices of the school;
+- articulates the values of the school community and applies these consistently in the practices of the school

-- occurs in partnership with students, staff, families and the school community as part of a whole-school approach to educating students, enabling them to exercise responsibility and strengthening their resilience;
+- occurs in partnership with students, staff, families and the school community as part of a whole-school approach to educating students, enabling them to exercise responsibility and strengthening their resilience

 Two of the key elements and suggested approaches (see the framework for other key elements and approaches) stemming from these guiding principles are: